Back up and restore data

 ON (ALL FUNCTIONS);

-Back up metadata of external catalog
+Back up metadata of external catalogโ

-The following example backs up the metadata of the external catalog iceberg
+The following example backs up the metadata of the external catalog iceberg in the snapshot iceberg_backup and upload the snapshot to the repository test_repo.

 BACKUP EXTERNAL CATALOG (iceberg) SNAPSHOT iceberg_backup